jaceryann/ecommerce_search/README.md

                            ca_certs=certifi.where())
 ```

-Starting at the home page for Amazon, manually enter one of the specified searches in order to see how the URL changes in order to direct to that search request.
-In this example, the search 'python books' leads to the following URL:
+Starting at the home page for Amazon, manually enter one of the specified searches in order to see how the URL changes when directed to that search request.
+For example, the search 'python books' (entered manually in the Amazon search tool) leads to the following URL:

 'https://www.amazon.com/s/ref=nb_sb_noss_1?url=search-alias%3Daps&field-keywords=python+books'